deloitte-capstone/responsible-ai/weeks/02-Perspectives-on-Ethical-AI.md

 ## Assigned for Week 03
 * EDA on data - submit notebook to mentors.
 * Default participation assignments due following monday
 * Spend time learning metrics taught in class.
+* Note: These tasks will be difficult, and will potentially take a while to compute, so start early!

 ---
 [Go back to Home](https://deloitte-capstone.github.io/responsible-ai/)